mrocklin/thesis/math-num-linalg-validation.md

 In this section we validate our numerical linear algebra system with a sequence of examples.
 In each example we will see the following

-1. The automated solution of a common computational bottleneck problem
+1. The automated solution of a common computational kernel
-2. Quantitative timing results demonstrating improvement in that problem
+2. Quantitative results demonstrating improvement in that particular problem
 3. Qualitative results demonstrating a virtue of software development

 We stress that for each problem there are two measures of progress.
 A pure numericist will appreciate decreased runtimes on relevant problems.
-Someone concerned with the challenges of scientific software development will appreciate various lessons and efficiencies in development.
+A software engineer will appreciate various efficiencies in development.

 ### Contributions